-We have audited the accompanying statement of financial condition of SAMCO Capital Markets, Inc. (the Company) as of December 31, 2020, including the related notes (collectively referred to as the "financial statement").
-In our opinion, the financial statement presents fairly, in all material respects, the financial position of the Company as of December 31, 2020, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statement of financial condition of SAMCO Capital Markets, Inc. (the "Company") as of December 31, 2021, and the related notes (collectively referred to as the "financial statement").
+In our opinion, the financial statement presents fairly, in all material respects, the financial position of the Company as of December 31, 2021, in conformity with accounting principles generally accepted in the United States of America.